zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-09-14 - CARD-099: Add test discovery and listing capability to dev.sh

+**Epic:** Epic 3 – Test Suite Stabilization
+**Status:** Completed
+**Owner:** cursor

+**Summary:** Added comprehensive test discovery and listing capability to dev.sh using pytest's `--collect-only` option.
+This enhancement allows developers and agents to discover and list available tests without running them, providing better visibility into the test suite structure and enabling more efficient test selection.
+The implementation includes support for filtering by test suite, pattern matching, and specific files with formatted output and test count information.

+**Changes Made:**
+- Added `--list` option to dev.sh test command argument parsing with comprehensive support for all existing test filtering options
+- Created new `list_tests()` function using pytest `--collect-only` with formatted output showing file, class, and function hierarchy
+- Implemented support for filtering by test suite (--unit, --integration, --e2e, --performance) when using --list option
+- Added pattern filtering support (--pattern with --list) using pytest -k syntax with validation
+- Enhanced output formatting with test count display, pagination (50 test limit), and helpful usage guidance
+- Updated help documentation with comprehensive examples including all --list usage scenarios
+- Added proper argument validation and error handling for --list option combinations

 ## 2025-09-14 - CARD-098: Add pattern-based test filtering to dev.sh

 **Epic:** Epic 3 – Test Suite Stabilization